-Treasury initiated lease for up to seventy-two Breda rail vehicles, providing an up-front cash benefit estimated at more than \$12 million.
+Treasury initiated a leasing transaction for up to seventy-two Breda rail vehicles, that provided an upfront cash benefit of \$14 million.

 Revenue Administration introduced a new, combined ID card for seniors and/or handicapped patrons, which consolidated five previous forms of ID cards and passes.
-This gives passengers the ability to carry one card with both their picture and monthly pass stamp, and assists MTA drivers by reducing the number of valid forms of fare media they have to recognize each month.
+This gives passengers the ability to carry one card with both their picture and monthly pass stamp and assists MTA drivers by reducing the number of valid forms of fare media they have to recognize each month.